Thank you, Johnny Donovan, Jed Babin, sitting in for Rush today.

 Unfortunately, Jed, as you suggested in your interview, some people up here are not very serious about it.

-I mean, the i the the uh the bill that the majority leader is calling up deals with speculation, and frankly, I there's nothing wrong with taking a look at the uh futures markets, and that's a part of the bill that uh most Republicans are for.
+And frankly, there's nothing wrong with taking a look at the futures markets, and that's a part of the bill that most Republicans are for.

-But no nobody really believes that we're gonna solve this problem until we do something serious.
+But nobody really believes that we're going to solve this problem until we do something serious.

 Well, let me interrupt you there for a moment, Senator, if I may.

-Now, I heard Mr. Reed saying, I think it was yesterday, that uh this oil speculators regulation bill, he contends that that would bring uh the price of gasoline down by thirty percent.
+Now, I heard Mr. Reed saying, I think it was yesterday, that this oil speculators regulation bill contends that that would bring the price of gasoline down by 30 percent.

 Have you?

-Well, I let's let's quote the richest, most famous democratic businessman in the world, Warren Buffett.
+Well, let's quote the richest, most famous Democratic businessman in the world, Warren Buffett.

 Warren Buffett said it's not a speculation problem, it's a supply and demand problem.

-But look, we're willing to s sort of concede the point that maybe we ought to look at the uh at the futures markets.
+But look, we're willing to sort of concede the point that maybe we ought to look at the futures markets.

-But now let's let's do something about the problem.
+But now, let's do something about the problem.

 There are at least two ways in which we can find more that I think can achieve bipartisan support.

-Number one, we need to open the outer continental shelf, where states uh want to have it opened.
+Number one, we need to open the outer continental shelf where states want to have it opened.

-Right now, eighty-five percent of the outer continental shelf is uh off limits.
+Right now, 85 percent of the outer continental shelf is off limits.

 Just look at what happened to gas prices.

-I don't know what they're oil prices, I don't know what they're doing today, but uh they went down the last two days after the president eliminated the executive branch moratorium on shore uh drilling.
+I don't know what their oil prices are doing today, but they went down the last two days after the president eliminated the executive branch moratorium on offshore drilling.

-Uh but of course the congressional ban still stands.
+But, of course, the congressional ban still stands.

-Uh, we need to get rid of the uh moratorium on oil shale that was just put in by this new Democratic Congress last year through your listeners uh that that aren't familiar with oil shale.
+We need to get rid of the moratorium on oil shale that was just put in by this new Democratic Congress last year through your listeners that aren't familiar with oil shale.

 We need to get rid of that moratorium and let that technology come forward.